 Waste is collected on a weekly basis and each service point is supplied with black bags by the municipality.
 In order to better manage distribution households are encouraged to collect the bags at the Technical offices.
-Prince Albert has three waste removal vehicles: a Kia 2.7I small truck equipped for daily collection of refuse, a 2.7I Kia small truck equipped for garden refuse and a Tractor for the removal of domestic waste in Leeu-Gamka.
+Prince Albert has three waste removal vehicles: a Kia 2.7l small truck equipped for daily collection of refuse, a 2.7l Kia small truck equipped for garden refuse and a Tractor for the removal of domestic waste in Leeu-Gamka.
 The waste collection in Klaarstroom and Prince Albert Road is managed from Prince Albert.
+A new refuse truck has been purchased and will come into operation in April 2019.